ramoonlorenzo/ramoonlorenzo/README.md

 <details>
 <summary>👋 Hi there</summary>

 I'm a dedicated **developer** who loves to learn and share knowledge.
 I studied Interior Design and Architecture & Urbanism for a total of three years.
-During this time, I explored my artistic and creative skills while working as a Tattoo Artist.
+During this time, I explored my artistic and creative skills while working as a self-employed tattoo artist.

 I'm always looking for new challenges and opportunities for personal and professional growth.
-Currently, I've been working on my **career transition** to the technology field.
+Currently, I am in a **career transition** to the technology field.
 My main goal is to become a **Full Stack Developer**.
+Recently, I started a **Bachelor's degree in Systems Analysis and Development** to improve my technical and practical skills.

-In my free time, I enjoy reading, drawing, gaming, watching anime, movies, TV Series/Shows, and exploring new places.
+In my free time, I enjoy reading, drawing, gaming, watching anime, movies, and series, as well as exploring new places.

 </details>